BarmaleyPCB/Analog_Night_Light/README.md

 PWM Comparator LM358
 Power Switch 2N7002, 100 Ohm, 510k
 Load 12V LED strip

+### Simulation
+[Here](Simulation.md) you can familiarize yourself with the explanation and simulation of each block of the “Night Light”.

 ## Status
 The prototype has been assembled and tested, the printed circuit board has been ordered.